Sunday, April 28, 2019

 I was back at the masseria for breakfast.
 A feast of pastries (cheesecake, cake, tarts and more) was presented with fruit and home-made cheese and cold cuts.
 We were able to eat outside on a little enclosed terrace where two ancient olive trees provided shade.

-Saying goodbye to our hostess Mariantonetta, we are headed to Alberobello, a Puglia town famous for its trulli, conical shaped dwellings with an old history.
+Saying goodbye to our hostess Mariantonetta, we are headed to Alberobello, a Puglia town famous for its trulli, cone-shaped dwellings with an old history.
 The place is crawling with tourists, but the otherworldly trulli captivate just the same.
 On the way into town we saw one here and one there, nestled in the tall grass of a field and remarked that, but for their white color, they look like some place the hobbits from The Lord of the Rings might live.
 Bunched together in the town, they are very impressive.

-Trying to get pictures is a challenge – but everyone is good-natured – trulli-inspired (?).
+Trying to get pictures is a challenge – but everyone is good-natured – (trulli-inspired?).
 It’s a good Sunday morning outing before a big Sunday lunch, for sure.
 There were lots of Italians enjoying the scenery right along with the foreign tourists.

 The houses were built this way initially because they were constructed without mortar.
 The conical shape was easy to rebuild, when the house had to be dismantled before the arrival of the tax assessor, who apparently assigned taxes based on buildings.
-The land owner didn’t want to pay the taxes, so the buildings had to be easy to assemble and disassemble.
+The landowner didn’t want to pay the taxes, so the buildings had to be easy to assemble and disassemble.
 The law was eventually changed and the house were then built with mortar.
 Often the roof has a special ornament…the meanings and uses of the ornaments isn’t well understood, but you can imagine them as protective symbols, and you’ll agree with some of the experts!

 To get away from the crowd, we went to Savelletri on the coast for lunch.
 We hadn’t thought to make reservations, and as a result we couldn’t get a table.
 We did convince the owner of the Osteria del Porto (recommended by everyone) to save us a table at 3:00 pm.
 It was only 1:30 so we killed time taking pictures in the port and then sitting in a bar, enjoying a little pre-prandial companionship.
 We were seated by 3:00, accepting a table in the sun.
 Our lunch was delicious – lots of fresh fish.

 After lunch, feeling a need to walk off some of the fish and rice and pasta, we went to walk in the Parco Naturale Regionale Dune Costiera del Torre Canne.
-It wasn’t that easy to get to, and the “visitors center” doesn’t open until May 1st, so we walked the path along the salt water pools behind the beach dunes, seeing a lot of interesting plants but nary an animal or bird.
+It wasn’t that easy to get to, and the “visitors center” doesn’t open until May 1st, so we walked the path along the saltwater pools behind the beach dunes, seeing a lot of interesting plants but nary an animal or bird.

 Tonight, we will be in Ostuni, so instead of lingering, we went to our rendezvous with the driver from the Relais La Sommita at the Stella parking lot.
 Here again, we have to leave the car and take our luggage to the hotel.
 Fortunately, we will have a ride and a driver to help with the luggage.